 The dome opens at 8 AM and closes one hour before the Basilica closes.

-Tickets for the Dome:
+Climbing the Dome:

 See the Pope in Rome

 If you want to see the Pope when you are in Rome, it is not as difficult as you might think.
 Tickets for the Papal Audience or Papal Mass are always free and relatively easy to get.
 Tickets are not required for Sunday Angelus.
-In all cases, expect crazy queues on a first arrived first in basis.
+In all cases, expect crazy queues on a first-arrived, first-in basis.
 Even those with tickets are not guaranteed entry once capacity is reached.

 - Sunday Angelus is held every Sunday at 12 PM in St Peters Square.
 No ticket is required.
 The Pope will give a short speech followed by a blessing.
 This will last around 20 mins.

-- Papal Masses are held quite regularly and may be held in different churches around Rome, not just St Peters.
+- Papal Masses are held regularly and may be held in different churches around Rome, not just St Peters.
 You will need a ticket, but these are free.

-Check the Vatican website for the Pope’s public schedule to make sure he is in Rome. | Check the Prefecture of the Papal Household website for information on tickets.
+Check the Vatican website for the Pope’s public schedule to ensure he is in Rome. | Check the Prefecture of the Papal Household website for information on tickets.

 Castel Sant’Angelo